tydunn1/Nooksack_River_Analysis/Readme.md

-# Exploring Potential Impacts of Temperature and Precipitation on River Height
+# Exploring the Potential Impacts of Temperature and Precipitation on River Height
 # Tyler Dunn

 # Hypothesis: